Make This Amazing Maple Macchiato at Home

 First of all, really good espresso is made with freshly ground coffee.
 When using a Moka pot instead of an espresso machine, the coffee should be a coarser grind.
 Espresso machines use coffee that is ground to a fine powder, but that will go through the holes of the Moka pot filter and make a more bitter coffee.
 So grind it coarsely.
 If the power is out, use a hand grinder, with grinding stones like this one.

 How to use a Moka Pot to Make Espresso for your Maple Macchiato

 - Fill your Moka pot with filtered water, just up to the steam valve.

 - Put the coffee filter basket in the pot, over the water.

 - Fill with freshly ground coffee.
 Don’t pack the coffee down.
 You want to allow space for the water to trickle through the grounds.

 You’ll want to heat your milk on the stovetop at the same time as you are making your espresso, but you’ll only want the milk to steam.
 You don’t want it to burn or boil over.
-I heat my milk on a lower temperature than the coffee.
-When heating it on the top of my wood cook stove I move it over the oven and open the oven door to get the optimal heat.
+I heat my milk at a lower temperature than the coffee.
+When heating it on the top of my wood cookstove I move it over the oven and open the oven door to get the optimal heat.
 Yes, it’s an art more than a science.

 Once your milk is heated, pour half the milk out of the stainless steel jug that you heated the milk in, and into a mug to hold it.
-Using a battery operated milk frother, beat the milk left in the stainless steel jug, until it is doubled in volume.
-Pour this frothed milk in a mug.
+Using a battery-operated milk frother, beat the milk left in the stainless steel jug until it is doubled in volume.
+Pour this frothed milk into a mug.
 Froth the second portion of milk in the stainless steel jug.
 Pour this into a second mug.